encode42/MatrixChecks/README.md

 ### 5. Can I modify the files in MatrixChecks?
 Yes!
 I encourage you to do so.
 Since all servers are different, you most likely will have to modify the files anyway.
-You can also distribute it all you want or use it on a large network; just don't remove copyright notices as that's against the licence.
+You can also distribute it all you want or use it on a large network; just don't remove copyright notices as that's against the license.

 ### 6. How can I contribute?
 Contributions are very welcome!
-If you created a new optional file or made tweaks for different minigames, feel free to contact me or make a pull request!
+If you created a new optional file or made tweaks for different minigames, feel free to contact me or make a pull request.
-I don't want to start competition with this project!
-Having everything in a central repository makes it much easier for the end-user to find what they want.
+I don't want to start any competition with this project!
+Having everything in one central repository makes it much easier for the end-user to find what they want.

 ## 🖥️ Project Sponsor
 <div align="center">